radar/distance_of_time_in_words/README.markdown

 #### :translation_scope

-Specify this if you want it to search for translation values inside a custom scope of your translation file.
+Specify this if you want it to search for values inside a custom scope of your translation file.

     >> distance_of_time_in_words(Time.now, Time.now + 1.minute, false, :translation_scope => "my.scope")